 Challenging Behaviour: Differentiation in Discipline

-I feel this may be one of the more contentious blog posts, School discipline is a constant concern in the press and for teachers.
-I am the lead for behaviour, mental health and pastoral care in a UK special school for autism and children with learning disabilities.
+Updated July 2023.
+This discussion on Differentiation in Discipline may be one of the more contentious blog posts, School discipline is a constant concern in the press and for teachers.
+I am the lead for behaviour, mental health and pastoral care in a UK special school for autism and children with communication and learning disabilities.

 Part of my role is as a PBS (Positive Behaviour Support) instructor for a network for other special schools across the county.